Fire in the Belly; My Time on An Ancient Women's Burial Grounds

 The women of the Yagnahoula burial grounds revered the Ivory-bill Woodpecker as their Spirit Bird.
-The Grandmothers of the Early Woodland Age garnished pottery with a mandala of their Spirit Bird.
+The Grandmothers of the Early Woodland Age garnished pottery with a mandala of their Spirit Bird. (shown above)

 by Connie Hebert